software-students-spring2025/3-python-package-push-then-pull/README.md

 pipenv install -e .
 ```

 7. Check Pipfile to verify all the dependencies are installed.
-Make sure python_version is the 3.10 or above.
 8. Create a new branch in your local repository.
-Replace `feature-branch` with an appropriate name for your branch.
 9. Now you are ready to contribute to our module.
 To add new features to our module, write your code under `src/popmessage` directory.
 The main code of our module is located in `src/popmessage/popmsg.py` file.
 10. Add unit tests for any new functions you've added to the module.
-To run the unit tests see the [below section](#how-to-test-popmessage-package).
+To run the unit tests see the [section below](#how-to-test-popmessage-package).
 11. Make sure the version number in pyproject.toml or anywhere else it is mentioned is updated before you are ready to push your new changes.
 12. Before committing your changes, pull the latest changes from the upstream repository, and merge them into your local branch.
 13. Once you are satisfied with your changes, add and commit your changes.
 Push your changes to your remote repository on GitHub.
 14. Go to the original repository.
 Select your branch and submit a Pull Request (PR) for review.
 One of the maintainers of the repository will review your pull request.
-If approved, your latest code changes will be uploaded to the real PyPI by the maintainer.
+If approved, your latest code changes will be uploaded to PyPI by the maintainer.

 ### How to test `popmessage` package

-- Our unit test file `test_popmsg.py`, located in the `tests` directory.
+- Our unit test file is `test_popmsg.py`, located in the `tests` directory.
 You can add more unit test cases in this file.
 - To run the unit test manually, navigate to the main project directory and run: `python3 -m pytest`
 - If the above command throws any error, try `pipenv run python3 -m pytest`, or exit and reactivate your virtual environment and try again.